 Firms can see whether the majority of visitors are coming from your blog posts or paid ads on social media etc. If your blog posts are bringing in more visitors than your paid ads, you have two options available.
 The first option is to stop paying for ads on social media, double down on blog posts, and save money.
 The second option is to work on developing more effective ads while continuing to crank out the same quality blog posts that have been bringing in visitors.

 Both options have some pros and cons to consider.
 If you choose the first option, you’ll be saving money, but you’ll also be missing out on a massive number of potential customers by not placing ads.
 While riskier, the second option will most likely be your best bet.
 With the second option, you’ll be risking more money on ads, but you’ll also be reaching a large number of customers.

 Turning back to which statistics you should be looking at in your Google Analytics reports, be sure to pay attention to the number of times customers are spending on your web pages.
 You should be looking for the pages that keep visitors engaged for the longest time.

-If visitors are spending large amounts of time on certain pages, you can use that information to modify your other pages and make them more like your best-performing pages.
+If visitors are spending large amounts of time on individual pages, you can use that information to modify your other pages and make them more like your best-performing pages.

-If a website isn’t designed to be mobile-friendly, it won’t display properly on the screen and visitors will quickly lose interest and keep surfing and ultimately buying from a competitor.
+If a website isn’t designed to be mobile-friendly, it won’t display correctly on the screen, and visitors will quickly lose interest and keep surfing and ultimately buying from a competitor.